harshnisar/ml-india/_posts/2015-11-17-where-does-india-stand-machine-learning.md

 intelligence better.
 These techniques have made a substantial business impact and there is today hope to better understand _intelligence_.

+### Machine learning a wholesome opportunity for India: Satisfies 6 important criteria
 In some way, it has never been so exciting!
 Where should India be, as machines are becoming more intelligent?
 It is simple – it should be making the most of the opportunity.
 We need to participate and contribute in high quality